gijsverheijke/directorystarter/README.md

 ---

-Made with ❤️ for the directory builder community
+Made with ❤️ by Gijs Verheijke.
+In 2024 I learned to code with AI, and now I'm building things by myself.
+- www.magicdoor.ai
+- www.gijsverheijke.com
+- this directory template